lstrojny/functional-php/README.md

 # Functional PHP: Functional primitives for PHP

   - Works with arrays and everything implementing interface Traversable
   - Consistent interface: first parameter is always the collection, than the callback.
-Callbacks always get value, key, collection passed
+Callbacks always receives value, key, collection
   - Calls 5.3 closures as well as traditional callbacks
   - C implementation for performance but compatible userland implementation is packaged if you can’t install PHP extensions